 2. Dance your heart out.

 Once the couple performs the first dance, it’ll be time for guests to join in the fun.
 A major bridesmaid duty is to lead by example.
 Grab your plus one or a few friends and head to the dance floor.
 If the wedding party looks like they’re having a blast, other guests will soon follow.

 Just like getting ready, the reception can be a bit chaotic.
 With the couple greeting and thanking all their guests for attending, they might forget to have anything to eat.
-If the couple isn't having a formal seated dinner, make a plate or two and have them sit away from all the commotion to enjoy their meal.
+If the couple isn't having a formal seated dinner, it's the bridesmaids' responsibility to make up a plate or two and have them sit away from all the commotion to enjoy their meal.

-At the end of the night, all the vendors will need to be payed and tipped.
+At the end of the night, vendors will need to be paid and tipped.
 If there isn’t a wedding planner, this task may fall on the maid of honor.
 It can take quite a few vendors to make a wedding happen, so try and lend a hand to speed up the process.

 Your final bridesmaid duty is to send the newlyweds on their merry way at the end of the night.
 Whether they’re going home or straight to their honeymoon, give them a send-off they won’t soon forget!

 Disclosure: This post contains affiliate links, some of which may be sponsored by paying vendors.